Matsurikadesu/todo-app/README.md

 ## Project Functionality

 You can structure your tasks by creating columns and boards for your needs.
-You can add task, edit or delete it.
-You can add and delete subtask of a task as well as change it's status.
-You can also choose color theme you like more light or dark.
-The website is fully adaptive so it looks nice on every device.
+You can add tasks, edit or delete them.
+You can add and delete subtasks of a task, as well as change their status.
+You can also choose the color theme you like: light or dark.
+The site is fully adaptive, so it looks good on any device.

 ![Preview](preview.png)